Why is my drain low water pressure

 How do I know if my drain is clogged?

-Signs of a clogged drain include slow draining water, gurgling sounds, or a complete backup in the drain.
+Signs of a clogged drain include slow draining sinks or tubs, gurgling sounds, and water backing up.

 Connect with certified professionals in your area